-This BLOG On Subprime Loans And NON-QM Mortgages Are Back Was Updated On May 10, 2017
+This BLOG On Subprime Loans And NON-QM Mortgages Are Back Was Updated And Published On September 6th, 2020

 Subprime Loans Explained